Choose another writer in this calendar:

 the literary magazine KirjaIN, published by Cube Libri Oy.
 In his

-70s, he still studies Latin and Greek and has not lost his thirst for
+late 70s, he still studies Latin and Greek.

 NOTE: This page is under work!